hular369/shapify/README.md

-# This package enables you to check if a coordinate is inside a defined boundary or not.
+This package enables you to check if a coordinate is inside a defined boundary or not.
 It also facilitates with a feature to calculate area of a given boundary defined by polygon coordinates (Lat,long).

-   Same facilities are there for circular boundaries as well defined by a center and radius.
+  - Same facilities are there for circular boundaries as well defined by a center and radius.

-# Usage:

 For polygons:
 $egpt = [[31.597741, 25.112545], [22.152357, 24.958816], [22.081148, 36.719048], [31.269823, 31.338550]];